What is the DoNation Campaign?

-Workplace partners educate their employees about the importance of blood, bone marrow, organ, eye, and tissue donation.
+DoNation partners educate their employees and communities about the importance of blood, bone marrow, organ, eye, and tissue donation.
 They also provide employees and community members opportunities to sign up as organ donors.

-- Workplace partners create donation awareness programs for their companies.
-They use email blasts, social media, fact sheets, and videos to encourage donation.
+Partners create donation awareness programs for their companies.
+They use their website, e-newsletters, social media, fact sheets, videos, and events to encourage new donor sign-ups.

 If your company is listed, talk to your human resources department about how to help promote organ donation.
 If your company is not listed, encourage your employer to sign up to save lives!
 Learn everything you need to know about DoNation on the DoNation Campaign webpage.

 Help save and improve the lives of those on the national transplant waiting list.
-Encourage organ donor registrations at your place of business.
-Visit Workplace Partnership for Life to get your colleagues to help save lives.
+Encourage organ donor sign ups in your place of business.
+Join the effort and get your colleagues to help save lives.

 AETNA provides donation information to employees at wellness fairs and blood drives.
 The company also tells employees about donation via newsletters, e-mail messages, internal website and special mailings.
 Materials about donation have been distributed through AETNA's Diverse Employee Networks, every AETNA Volunteer Council in the nation, and six regional Emerging Markets Heads.
 AETNA headquarters refers its offices to this website for a list of organ procurement organizations that can help with awareness programs.